51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 2. Cranberry Aperol Spritz

-The Aperol spritz is a classic pre-dinner drink any time of year but turn it into everyone’s favorite Thanksgiving cocktails with a quick addition.
-After pouring together the ingredients for a regular Aperol spritz, add a dash or two of 100% cranberry juice to give it a deep red color.
-Garnish with an orange wedge, a few cranberries and maybe a sprig of rosemary and enjoy.
+The Aperol spritz is a classic pre-dinner drink any time of year, but you can easily turn it into everyone’s favorite Thanksgiving cocktail with a quick addition.
+Simply add a dash or two of 100% cranberry juice to a regular Aperol spritz.
+Garnish with an orange wedge, a few fresh cranberries and maybe a sprig of rosemary and enjoy.

 3. Campari And Cranberry

-Another slightly bitter Thanksgiving cocktail that’s perfect for kick-starting digestion, this bold red beverage calls for just three ingredients.
-Combine the sparkling wine of your choice with a bit of Campari and a dash of cranberry juice for a bold and tart pre-dinner drink.
+Another slightly bitter Thanksgiving cocktail that’s perfect for kick-starting digestion, this bold red beverage calls for just three ingredients: sparkling wine of your choice, a bit of Campari and a dash of cranberry juice.
 Garnish with rosemary sprigs and serve in a tall glass, over ice.
-This will most likely also be found at the more upscale restaurants open on Thanksgiving.
+It's a little bit upscale, the kind of drink you'll find served up at restaurants open on Thanksgiving.

 4. Gold Rush

-While you enjoy the gorgeous shades of red and gold on the changing Autumn leaves, sip on this Thanksgiving cocktail.
-The Gold Rush is almost a whiskey sour but with two changes: honey instead of simple syrup and no egg whites.
+While enjoying the gorgeous shades of red and gold of the season, why not sip on a Thanksgiving cocktail that feels just as vibrant?
+The Gold Rush is almost a whiskey sour, but with two simple changes: honey instead of simple syrup and no egg whites.
 It’s warming and refreshing all at once, perfect for sipping before or after the big meal.

 5. Spiced Pear and Bourbon Sparkler